GamErPlayer32/FlaskCrypt/README.md

 ## ✨ Features

 * 🔑 **AES-256 GCM + RSA-4096** Encryption System
-* 🧰 Built-in Key Generator for RSA and AES
+* 🧰 Built-in Key Generator for RSA and AES (not third party pip install)
-* 🌐 Flask Web App with Dynamic Page System (Jinja2 templates)
+* 🌐 Flask Web App with Dynamic Page System
 * 📦 Easy to run on Windows or Linux
 * 📁 Organized, minimal template for quick project startup